Trademarks: an introduction

 What is a trade mark?

-A trade mark is a brand representation of a business.
-It provides a distinctive way of representing goods or services that sets them apart from those of other traders.
-It is a valuable piece of intellectual property and can play an important role in your marketing and branding activities.
-A trade mark can be a word, phrase or slogan, a logo or symbol, a sound or jingle, even a colour or gesture.
+A trade mark is a brand representation of a business (or goods or services that a business provides) that differentiates the business from those of competitors.
+As such, it is one of several valuable types of intellectual property and can play an important role in your marketing and branding activities.

 Registration

 Common law may give some trade mark protection automatically, provided sufficient trading reputation and goodwill have been built up in a mark.
 But this is likely to be difficult and costly to defend against infringement.
-To ensure your trademark is protected, you can register it.
-Of course, to be able to do this, it must be possible to represent it in words and pictures.

 When applying for a trade mark it's important that you:

 Under the Trade Marks (Relative Grounds) Order 2007 it is possible to register a trade mark that is the same as, or similar to, an existing trade mark unless the owner of the earlier trade marks successfully opposes the new application.
-The new rules will change the opposition period from a fixed three-month period to two months, with a free extension to three months on request by a party considering opposition.
-This will ensure that those who have trademarks do not sleep on their rights and instead, remain active.

 Fast track

-The UK-IPO will normally examine your application within one month of receiving it.
-However, since 7 April 2008 it has been possible to request a fast-track examination of your trade mark application using the new online form TM3.
-This fast-track service costs an additional £300, but you will receive your application report within ten working days.
+However, since 7 April 2008 it has been possible to request a fast-track examination of your application.
+This fast-track service comes at with an additional cost, but you will receive your application report within ten working days.

-As with a standard application, if your trade mark application is acceptable it will then be published in the Trade Marks Journal.
-Assuming nobody objects to your application, your trade mark will be registered three months later and you'll get a certificate of registration.
+Assuming nobody objects to your application, your trade mark will be registered three months later and you'll receive a certificate of registration.

 Renewal